evkx/evkx.github.io/content/models/kia/ev6/EV6_GT/_index.md

 ### Suspension

+The front suspension is [MacPherson Strut](../../../../technology/suspension/#macpherson-strut), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
+The standard suspension includes steel springs and hydraulic dampers.

+### Steering

+Dynamic steering is a standard on the Kia EV6 GT, varying the steering ratio based on driving speed for enhanced control and comfort.

 ### Brakes

+The Kia EV6 GT is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
+The front discs measure 380 mm, while the rear discs are 360 mm.

 ### Regenerative Braking

 [Regenerative braking](../../../../technology/regen/) is available in two modes.
 You can use [one-pedal driving](../../../../technology/regen/#one-pedal-driving) or you can coast and use the [blended brakes](../../../../technology/regen/#manual-regen-using-brake-pedal) to regen.

-The maximum regenerative power is 150 kW.
+The maximum regenerative power is 320 kW.

 <a id="section-exterior" style="display: block; position: relative; top: -60px; visibility: hidden;"></a>

 ## Exterior

-The Kia EV6 GT, with dimensions of 4680 mm in length, 1880 mm in width, and 1550 mm in height, falls into the Compact SUVs category, also known as C-SUVs.
+The Kia EV6 GT, with dimensions of 4695 mm in length, 1890 mm in width, and 1545 mm in height, falls into the Compact SUVs category, also known as C-SUVs.
 These offer a balance between the practicality and maneuverability of smaller vehicles and the space and versatility of larger SUVs.
-You can choose between 8 different paint colors when ordering this model.
+The Kia EV6 GT offers a selection of 9 paint colors, featuring solid, metallic, pearlescent, and matte options.

 You can select from multiple wheel designs, all available in the same size, on the Kia EV6 GT, allowing you to personalize your vehicle to match your style and driving preferences.
 The available tire and wheel combinations include: